citlaligr/python_practice/tuple_immutability__exception_handling.md

-# 🧠 Exercise: Handle Tuple modification exception with Try Catch

 ## 📝 Problem
+Work with a tuple to store basic personal information and explore its immutability.

+## Requirements
-Create a tuple named person that contains three elements: a name (string), an age (integer), and a height (float) with the below values.
+- Create a tuple named `person` with the following values:

-	- "Rahul"
+  - Name (string)
-	- 25
+  - Age (integer)
-	- 5.9
+  - Height (float)

-Print the second element of the tuple.
+- Display the second element of the tuple.
-Attempt to change the name in the tuple to a different name and explain why this will or will not work.
+- Attempt to modify the name stored in the tuple.
+- Handle the resulting error using a try-except block.

+## Expected Behavior
+- The program should print the second element (age).
+- An error should occur when trying to modify the tuple, demonstrating that tuples are immutable.

+## Concepts Practiced
+- Tuples
+- Immutability
+- Exception Handling (try-except)

+## Source
+Exercise inspired by a Python course on Udemy.

 ## 💻 Solution

 person=("Rahul", 25, 5.9)
 print(f"Age: {person[1]}")

 try:
     person[0] = "John"